 Why potential awkward moments are worth it

 Once we manage to get past the small talk and make some genuine connections, the benefits start rolling in.
-Forming bonds with others can fill our brains with all the feel-good chemicals, and knowing we have friends to rely on in tough times can be incredibly reassuring.
+Forming bonds with others can fill our brains with lots of the feel-good chemicals, and knowing we have friends to rely on in tough times can be incredibly reassuring.

 Giving and receiving empathy can also be hugely helpful to our state of mind.
 I can’t even express what a relief it has been in my life when I’ve found the right friend to talk to about an issue, and they just get it.
 That was especially true in Taipei, when my usual support network was so far away.